Conctr/squirrel/README.md

 // Send location to conctr
 conctr.sendLocation()
 ```

+## Claiming the device
+A mobile application can claim the device on behalf a consumer, once they are logged into their account.
+The application should retrieve the `consumer_jwt` from the Conctr platform using the consumer OAuth process.
+The application should then POST to the device's agentURL, appending `/conctr/claim` to the end of the URL.
+The POST body should be a JSON table with the key `consumer_jwt`.
+The `Content-Type` header must be set to `application/json` for this to succeed.

 ## Troubleshooting
 Both the agent and the device libraries have a DEBUG mode.
 Setting `DEBUG` to `true` will enable extra logging to help troubleshoot any issues you may run into.